Annual Jazz Concert

 Trumpeter Bob Kase has performed on more than 200 recording projects, including four solo jazz recordings with his own quintet and the latest GRAMMY NOMINATED - CD, “As We Gather,” on the Altenburgh Jazz recording label.
 As a studio artist, he has performed with many international recording stars, including Sonny and Cher, Frank Sinatra, Sammy Davis Jr., and many others.
 Having traveled the globe, he brings his always charming and infectious musical personality to every performance.
 He has written hundreds of pieces for brass ensembles, jazz ensembles, concert bands, choirs, pop ensembles, and various solo works.

 Jim has been a full-time college professor for the past 27 years, presenting at clinics from the North Pole, Alaska, to Havana.
 He has won Alumnus of the Year at the University of Mary and the UMKC Conservatory of Music and Dance and has garnered recognition from the Governor of Idaho and Kansas for his contributions to the arts.
+He cites Scott Prebys and Houston Person as his two most important mentors.
 Most recently, he was presented with an Honorary Degree from the University of West London, London College of Music, for his work in jazz education in North America and the United Kingdom.
 A teacher, first and foremost, Jim performs every Friday and Saturday night at the Black Dolphin Jazz Club in Kansas City.

 Tom “Bones” Malone, trombonist, multi-instrumentalist, arranger & producer, is among the most experienced professionals in the business.
 Tom is best known for his work with The Blues Brothers, David Letterman Show, and Saturday Night Live.
 Tom has played on 4,400+ television shows, 3,000+ radio & television commercials, over 1,500 recordings, and thousands of live performances throughout the world.
 Tom has done 2,700 arrangements for television.